stimmedcow/Outward/ExtendedHotbar/README.md

 To summarize, my approach for modding is to do specific core changes, and then look into generalizing the changes that allows them to work to expose that functionality for other mods via a modding framework.
 The aforementioned modding framework doesn't exist yet, though.

+# Known Issues

+Certain resolutions break the logic to reposition gui elements for some reason.
+I'm currently looking into why it happens.
+Ideally, I'd like this mod to work the same way across all resolutions if possible.

 # Process

 This is a summary of what this mod does and how its currently accomplished.
 It is not the process I used to develop this mod, and it does not follow the development order of how things were done.